anbilly19/-fsf_2019_screening_task2/README.md

 Data can be cleared by Clear-->Clear Data

 Select any two columns entirely or just a single cell from each column and press any plot button to get the data on a graph.
+You will be prompted to add a title to the graph if you choose not to a default title will show.
 Plots will appear in the tabs mentioned in the lower part of the window.

-Graphs can be saved as PNG files from the toolbar below the plots.
+Graphs can be saved as PNG file from File-->Save Plot.